Silicon Valley's Top Investor Tim Draper to Keynote at Art&Co.

 The provenance of an art piece is a fundamental part that creates value.
 When art collectors trade works, it is necessary to know its origin as well as the techniques and materials used.
 When art pieces change ownership, it becomes harder to track its provenance and proof of authenticity.
 LuxTag's blockchain technology solves these problems by storing records on a ledger.

-"Choosing LuxTag was easier done than said," said Bundeep Singh Rangar, Art&Co.'s founder and PremFina's CEO.
+"Choosing LuxTag was easier done than said," said Bundeep Singh Rangar, Art&Co.'s founder and Fineqia's CEO.
 "Recording ownership and purchases on the blockchain is a simple set of clicks on its App."

 LuxTag's provenance tracking solution called Papyrus ensures authenticity and ownership of artworks.
 Each item is tagged with a unique identifier, intrinsically linked to a distinct blockchain account on the NEM public blockchain.
 Every account contains data and specifics about each artwork to prevent forgery.
 Smart contracts on the blockchain record ownership and transfers.